Swimming Pool Installation Cost

 If you have a pool in your garden that you no longer use, you may want to have it removed.
 Although this may seem like a simple job, it is actually quite a lot of work and can take a few weeks to complete.

-The average cost for removing a swimming pool in the UK is around £4000-£10,000.
+The average cost of removing a swimming pool in the UK is around £4000-£10,000.
 The price will depend on the type of pool, the size of the pool, the difficulty of the job, and your location within the UK.

-Removing a pool is difficult and very labour-intensive work, so it's a job that should be left to the professionals.
 You may be able to reduce some of the costs of removing a pool by removing the external parts such as steps and diving boards and by draining the water.
 The rest of the work should be completed by professionals.

 removing a pool